f217407642/bookish-engine/README.md

 4. state.py
 5. timer.py

-Note, you must have sufficient practice in python object oriented programming to use this program.
+For functionality on your machine, each file must be saved separately as a .py file within the same directory and properly called on the IDLE shell.

-For functionality, each file must be saved separately as a .py file within the same directory and properly called on the IDLE shell.
+Note, you must have sufficient practice in python object oriented programming to get a proper output after each method call.